South Wales

 Who can apply:

-Applicants taking a conversion course route must complete this course before applying.
+Applicants taking a conversion course must complete it before applying

 Qualifications:

-Minimum 2:1 in an undergraduate degree that conveys eligibility for GBC.
+Minimum 2:1 in an undergraduate degree that gives GBC

-OR a conversion course at 2:1 (merit) or 1st class (distinction) level that conveys eligibility for GBC plus a minimum 2:1 in an undergraduate degree.
+OR a conversion course at 2:1 (merit) or 1st class (distinction) level that gives GBC plus a minimum 2:1 in an undergraduate degree

 Experience:

-A minimum of 9 months experience in a healthcare and/or research setting relevant to clinical psychology.
+Minimum 9 months experience in a healthcare and/or research setting relevant to clinical psychology

 Residence:

-You must have Home Fee Status and eligibility for employment by the NHS at the start of the programme.
+At the start of the programme you must have Home Fee Status and be eligible for employment by the NHS

 Application:

-All candidates invited to interview will be asked to sit a written test in addition to the interview.
+Everyone invited to interview will be asked to sit a written test in addition to the interview

 Disability: